 That process covers our Ministrywide (corporate) posts and is typically about 50-60 percent of what goes out on our channels.
 We have local social media managers who fill in with local content throughout the month.
 Once we have the Ministry calendar written and scheduled, we send it to them so they know what's coming the following month.

 That calendar also includes health observances, social media holidays and other relevant dates offered as suggested topics to our social media managers.

-Liked by Dan Hinmon, MCSMN Director, Kathy Winter, lmcintyre, Angi Moore
+Liked by Dan Hinmon, MCSMN Director, Kathy Winter, lmcintyre, Angi Moore ... see all

 Absolutely!
 We have workflow forms set up with our project management system.
 Generally the ideas/brainstorms are flushed out at a now monthly content meeting with the full MARCOM team.